fl101/awardfares-blog/_posts/2023-11-23-introducing-delta.md

 ### Taxes and Fees

 When you tap on a flight, the detailed view will show you more details about it, including availability, taxes, and fees required to book the award.
-Note that the currency will be adjusted depending on the departure country (if the currency is officially supported by Delta, otherwise price will be shown in USD).
+Note that the currency will be adjusted depending on the departure country (if Delta officially supports the currency; otherwise, the price will be shown in USD).

-For example, in this case, the departure city is London (LHR), thus the fees are shown in GBP (£):
+For example, in this case, the departure city is London (LHR); the fees are shown in GBP (£):

 <img src="../assets/img/introducing-delta/currency-gbp.webp" alt="Find cheap Delta SkyMiles award flight with AwardFares." class="noborder"/>

 ## More Improvements: *"Operated By"*

-Along with this release, we also took the opportunity flights will now show *"Operated by"* information when flights are performed by a subsidiary or partner airline (e.g., SAS Connect, Cityjet, SmartLynx for SAS, Republic Airways or American Eagle for American, etc.).
+Along with this release, we also took the opportunity to improve search results.
+Flights will now show *"Operated by"* information when flights are performed by a subsidiary or partner airline (e.g., SAS Connect, Cityjet, SmartLynx for SAS, Republic Airways, SkyWest, or American Eagle for American, etc.).

 <img src="../assets/img/introducing-delta/operated-by-sas.webp" alt="AwardFares now shows Operated By when the flight is performed by a subsidiary airline (SAS)." class="noborder"/>